We accept Apple Pay Google Pay Quick and secure payment options.

 III.
 Analysis/Argument

 Include arguments that contain several other points of view.
-In turn, some of the factors of analysis include:
+In turn, some of the factors of critical analysis include:

 • Discussion of the work’s organization.